Cash App or Venmo: What’s the Real Difference

 Cash App vs. Venmo: Security Comparison

-If you are confused by the question of can my Venmo be hacked or can my Cash App be hacked, here’s what the platforms have to say in their defense:
+If you are haunted by questions like “Can my Venmo be hacked?” or “Can my Cash App be hacked?” here’s what the platforms have to say in their defense:

 - Multi-level encryption;